 This is Week #11 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food & Wine Annual Cookbook 2010.

 Oops, I cooked pork two weeks in a row for this challenge.
 Isn't pork delicious, though?
 My mother prepared it a lot growing up.
 She really only prepared it one way, but that one way was fabulous.
 As with everything she makes, I am constantly striving to achieve the flavor that she achieves.
 In the past month, my husband and I have prepared a lot of pork and I feel confident saying that we have gotten close to Mom's level of pork deliciousness.